davfranco1/davfranco1/README.md

 Crazy passionate about airplanes, sports and new tech.

-Always open to new conversations. reach me anytime at linkedin.com/in/franco-david.
+Always open to coffee and a a nice chat.
+Reach me anytime at linkedin.com/in/franco-david.

 Cheers!